 Complete v35 setup

 Go back to the AppNeta tab in your browser from where you downloaded the images and follow the on-screen instructions to complete setup.
-Continue setting up Usage monitoring if your appliance is configured for it.
+Continue setting up Usage monitoring if your monitoring point is configured for it.